 Olson received an Architecture degree from the University of North Carolina, Charlotte.
-He has studied graphic design and fine arts at the University of Maryland, College Park and at the University of California, Berkeley.
+He studied graphic design and fine arts at the University of Maryland, College Park and at the University of California, Berkeley.

 Olson’s goal is to express raw physicality with depth and meaning, creating real life powerful objects.
 In a world of quick digital soul-less artifacts of mass production that are technically perfect, but without a sense of the individual, his work stands out.
 It is obviously crafted by hand and holds a visual and material significance.